Tbseddy/JavaScript-Training/readme.md

 * console.log("Is an odd number.");
 * }
 4. The **Math.random()** function randomly creates a whole number from 1 to 6 and displays it in the console.
 Here, the **if** statement states that if the remainder of the number, divided by two, is not zero, that is, **diceValue % 2 != 0**, then the **if** expression is true and the **console.log()** message is displayed in the console.
+5. Reload the **if-statement.html** web page in your web browser with the console window open.
+Repeat until you see a version of the two examples:
 >Example of output if the number is odd.
 * Dice value: 3
 *  Is an odd number.